 CCE data management providers supply customer management system software, and oversee customer enrollment, customer service, as well as the payment processing, accounts receivable and verification services.
 The cost of data management is charged on a per customer basis and has been estimated based on existing contracts for similar sized CCEs.
-For this Study, the cost for data management is estimated at \$1.15 per customer per month.
+For this Study, the cost for data management is estimated at \$1.15 per customer per month based on the number of projected CCE customers.